 Regulatory Agencies U.S. EPA via the NMED Implements CWA by approving rules and permits by state WQ agency.
 USFWS Implements ESA, may impact activities on forests of ALL owners.
 State water quality agency: NMED Adopts and implements WQ rules and permits.
 Actions need to be taken so that the TMDLs remain to be done with WQ standards not met due to shade/temperature problems in the forest.
 Santa Fe County Regulates land use-uses, subdivisions, riparian buffers, critical areas, etc. Soil and Water Conservation Districts Provides education to forest landowners on how to protect ecosystem services.
-City of Santa Fe Water and Parks Departments Manages water supply: 2 Reservoirs, 2 well fields and BDD.
-Manages parks and open space.
+City of Santa Fe Water Department Manages water supply: 2 Reservoirs, 2 well fields and BDD.
 Critical to the functioning of the City.